-This will give you ample time to shop all the lightning deals (deeply discounted items that Prime members get early access to) that are only available for a very limited time or until sold out, and take advantage of Prime’s free 2-day shipping before Christmas.
+This will give you ample time to shop all the Lightning Deals (deeply discounted items that Prime members get early access to).
+Lightning Deals are only available for a very limited time or until sold out, so this way you can take advantage of Prime’s free 2-day shipping before Christmas.

-Sign up for a 30 day free trial now.
+Sign up for a 30 day free Amazon trial now.

-10. Check CamelCamelCamel to find out if Amazon prices are lower than average.
+13. Check CamelCamelCamel.com to find out if Amazon prices are lower than average.

-For example, say you see an awesome deal on a PlayStation 4 this Black Friday.
-Drop the Amazon link on CamelCamelCamel, and it’ll pull up the price history, revealing when Amazon sold it cheapest, highest, and its current price.
+For example, say you see an awesome deal on a PlayStation 5 this Black Friday.
+Drop the Amazon link on CamelCamelCamel.com, and it’ll pull up the price history, revealing when Amazon sold it cheapest, highest, and its current price.
 Based on that info, you may want to wait…or go for it.

-11. Look for free ship-to-store options to save on shipping costs.
+14. Look for free curbside pickup options to avoid shipping fees.

-These days you can order stuff online and pick it up for free at some stores (like Nordstrom, Toys”R”Us or Walmart) in an hour.
-Other retailers will even give you a coupon if you choose store pickup (like Macy’s — they’ll give you a 20% off coupon).
+Other retailers will even give you a coupon if you choose store pickup (like Famous Footwear — they’ll give you a $5 Reward Coupon).).

-Get updated right on your phone every time your Amazon package leaves the warehouse and as soon as it’s delivered here.
+Get Amazon updates sent directly to your phone every time your Amazon package leaves the warehouse and again as soon as it’s delivered.

 Or, sign up for UPS My Choice, a free service that lets you control how you want packages delivered.
 With My Choice, not only will you be alerted when something is about to be delivered via UPS, but you’ll also be able to customize “leave at” instructions for the delivery person.
 You’ll be given the option to have your package delivered to a pick-up location versus a home address as well.

-13. Leave Black Friday deal items in your online cart a week before sales start for faster checkout.
+16. Put Black Friday deal items in your online shopping cart a week before sales start.

 Then, abandon your cart, and when deals go live, head back to the retailer and you should see updated sale prices.
 From there, all you have to do is complete your transaction.